 ” Women of Palestine” https://artspaces.kunstmatrix.com/en/exhibition/4928989/women-of-palestine

 2020 also saw a significant “internationalisation” of our management team.
 We have been honoured to work with Ursula Mindermann, vice-president of the German-Palestine Society, and Najib Joe Hakim, a major Palestinian photographer from San Francisco.
-Both of these are now on our Board of Trustees, as well as leading Scottish photographer, Craig Maclean, and Haitham Khatib from Bil’in, near Ramallah.
+Both of these are now on our Board of Trustees.

-Our 2021 programme is already taking shape.
-Whilst lock-down still prevails, we are hoping to arrange on-line conversations with some of our photographers, who will describe to you just what it’s like taking pictures in Palestine these days.
+Our 2022 programme is already taking shape.
+As long as lock-down prevails, we will be posting more on-line exhibitions, and we are hoping to arrange on-line conversations with some of our photographers, who will describe to you just what it’s like taking pictures in Palestine these days.

 Keep an eye on our Fb site for news of these and other projects that may occur during the year.